 The Older Kids Can Watch the Younger Ones

-If there are older kids in the household, like teenagers, for instance, the spouse or partner can tell them they expect them to conduct themselves like adults.
+If there are older kids in the household, like teenagers, the spouse or partner can tell them they expect them to behave like adults.

 They might call on the older kids to behave more responsibly and to take on more than they have up till now.